VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Related Work

+However, both \citep{ijcai2021p0466Zhang} and \citep{ZhangNEURIPS2020_0cc6ee01} mainly concentrate on the theoretical studies of MARL algorithms and have limitations in application.
+The proposed approach in \citep{ijcai2021p0466Zhang} requires prior knowledge about opponents to construct the opponent model, which may cause generalization errors that are hard to estimate. \citet{ZhangNEURIPS2020_0cc6ee01} only study the setting of zero-sum Markov games. \citet{10.1371/Park} use an auxiliary prediction network, which may lead to prediction errors in complex environments.
+Moreover, \citet{10.1371/Park} conducted experiments in only one benchmark and compared against only one baseline (MADDPG).
+In contrast, our VDFD method is tested across different benchmark environments and compared with many MARL baselines, demonstrating high efficiency and generalization capability even in complex settings.
+VDFD estimates the prior and posterior distributions of the states under partial observability, without the need for explicit opponent modeling.

-\subsubsection{Value-Based MARL Methods.}
+\subsection{Value-Based MARL Methods}

-A large class of algorithms applied in MARL are value-based methods.
+A large class of RL algorithms applied in multi-agent systems are value-based methods.
 They typically compute value function estimates and differ in the extent of centralization.
-In a fully decentralized scenario \cite{Tan1997MultiAgentRL, tampuu_multiagent_2017}, each agent improves its own policy assuming a stationary environment.
-Because it fails to account for the behaviors of other agents, this assumption cannot hold \cite{YangDBLP:journals/corr/abs-2011-00583}.
-There is no theoretical guarantee that an independent learning algorithm will converge in MARL \cite{zhang_multi-agent_2021}.
-Alternatively, centralized controllers have been applied to gathering the joint observations and actions of the agents \cite{Boutilier10.5555/1029693.1029710, Guestrin2002CoordinatedRL, Kok10.5555/1248547.1248612}.
-They minimize the non-stationarity problem at the cost of scalability, meaning that the joint action space expands exponentially with respect to the number of agents.
+In a fully decentralized scenario \citep{Tan1997MultiAgentRL, tampuu_multiagent_2017}, each agent improves its own policy with the assumption of participating in a stationary environment.
+Because each agent fails to account for the behaviors selected by other agents or the rewards received by them, the assumption of environment stationarity in traditional RL no longer holds \citep{YangDBLP:journals/corr/abs-2011-00583}.
+There is no theoretical guarantee that an independent learning algorithm will converge in this case \citep{zhang_multi-agent_2021}.

+On the other hand, a centralized controller gathers the observation and the joint action of the agents.
+A method in which all agents have access to global state information and are aware of the non-stationarity in the environment also demonstrates centralization. \citet{Boutilier10.5555/1029693.1029710} described the multi-agent Markov decision process, assuming that all agents observe the global rewards. \citet{Guestrin2002CoordinatedRL} designed a global payoff function as the sum of local payoff functions, which are a variant of local rewards.
+The global payoff function was optimized by agents using a variable elimination algorithm.
+However, due to the combinatorial nature of MARL, the scale of the joint action space will expand exponentially with respect to the number of agents within the same environment \citep{Kok10.5555/1248547.1248612,zhang_multi-agent_2021}.
+As a result, appropriate remedies for scalability issues need to be found.